seadowg/seadowg.github.com/docs/drive-sync.md

 ### Drive setup

 Drive Sync works with any USB drive that the Supernote and the device(s) you want to move files to and from can read.
-Usually a drive an exFAT formatted drive is the best for this, but it's important to note that the Supernote [does not support drives with special characters in the name](https://support.supernote.com/en_US/Tools-Features/usb-otg).
+Usually an exFAT formatted drive is the best for this, but it's important to note that the Supernote [does not support drives with special characters in the name](https://support.supernote.com/en_US/Tools-Features/usb-otg).

 #### Formatting

-If you haven't already formatted your USB drive, or it's been formatted with a file system that Supernote does not support (like APFS) you'll need to use a computer to format with exFAT.
+If you haven't already formatted your USB drive, or it's been formatted with a file system that the Supernote does not support (like APFS) you'll need to use a computer to format it with exFAT.
 Follow the steps below to do this in whichever operating system you have.

 ##### Windows